Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-oracle.md

 Denominations receiving fewer than [`VoteThreshold`](#votethreshold) total voting power have their exchange rates deleted from the store, and no swaps can be made with it during the next `VotePeriod` $P_{t+1}$.

-Choose `ReferenceDaodiseo` with the highest voter turnout.
-If the voting power of the two denominations is the same, select reference Daodiseo in alphabetical order.
+Choose `ReferenceODISEO` with the highest voter turnout.
+If the voting power of the two denominations is the same, select reference ODISEO in alphabetical order.

-#### Compute Cross Exchange Rate using Reference Daodiseo
+#### Compute Cross Exchange Rate using Reference ODISEO

-1. Choose `ReferenceDaodiseo`
+1. Choose `ReferenceODISEO`

    - Let `Vote_j = Vote_j_1 ...
-Vote_j_n` be the `uluna` exchange rate votes for each daodiseo for validator `Val_j` in a given `VotePeriod`. `n` = number of total daodiseo whitelist
+Vote_j_n` be the `uluna` exchange rate votes for each ODISEO for validator `Val_j` in a given `VotePeriod`. `n` = number of total ODISEO whitelist
-   - For all daodiseo whitelist  `w_1 ... w_n`, choose the index `r` with the highest voter turnout.
-If the vote turnout has multiple tie winners, a winner is chosen in alphabetical order. `w_r` is chosen as the `ReferenceDaodiseo` from which to compute cross exchange rates.
+   - For all ODISEO whitelist  `w_1 ... w_n`, choose the index `r` with the highest voter turnout.
+If the vote turnout has multiple tie winners, a winner is chosen in alphabetical order. `w_r` is chosen as the `ReferenceODISEO` from which to compute cross exchange rates.

 2. Compute Oracle Exchange Rate